diningcity-group/capacitor-qr-scanner/README.md

 **NOTE:** After install the plug-in, you should add some settings and code snippets into your navite project.

 ### iOS
-1. Open the ios project with Xcode from your project and add camera usage description in info.plist as follows
+1. Open the ios project with Xcode from your project and add camera usage description in info.plist as following

 ````
 <key>NSCameraUsageDescription</key>